efriesema/musicMaster/README.md

+Author : Ed Friesema  Created: 2/15/2017

+I created this application to better understand SPotify and the Spotify Web API

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

 Below you will find some information on how to perform common tasks.<br>